 Pharmaceutical development is a time consuming, expensive and uncertain process that takes years to complete.
-In addition, if any of our product candidates are approved, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing, packaging and distribution.
+We are incurring significant commercialization expenses related to product sales, marketing, manufacturing, packaging and distribution of Gvoke and expect to continue to incur such expenses for Gvoke as well as for any of our product candidates, if approved.
 Accordingly, we may need to obtain substantial additional funding in connection with our continuing operations.
-If we are unable to raise capital when needed or on attractive terms, we may be forced to delay, reduce or eliminate our research and development programs.
-We will be required to expend significant funds in order to commercialize Gvoke, as well as any of our other product candidates that receive marketing approval.
+For example, due to the impacts of the COVID-19 pandemic on our business, including those discussed in the risk factor titled "Our business may be adversely affected by the ongoing coronavirus pandemic," we applied for and received a PPP Loan on April 22, 2020 for \$5.1 million, of which \$0.9 million was repaid on May 4, 2020.
+While we initiated a variety of cost reduction initiatives, we sought and obtained the PPP Loan due to our belief that such funds were necessary to support payroll costs, rent and utilities in order to avoid more drastic measures, such as deep workforce reductions, that would have likely significantly impaired our financial viability.
+Despite the receipt of the PPP Loan, if we are unable to raise capital when needed or on attractive terms, we may be forced to delay, reduce or eliminate our research and development programs.
+We will be required to expend significant funds in order to commercialize Gvoke as well as any of our product candidates that receive marketing approval.

-We may be required to obtain further funding through public equity offerings, debt financings, royalty-based financing arrangements, collaborations and licensing arrangements or other sources.
+We may be required to or choose to obtain further funding through public equity offerings, debt financings, royalty-based financing arrangements, collaborations and licensing arrangements or other sources.
 If we raise additional funds through further issuances of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences and privileges superior to those of holders of our common stock.
-Any debt financing obtained by us would be senior to our common stock, would likely cause us to incur interest expense, and could involve restrictive covenants relating to our capital raising activities and other financial and operational matters, which may increase our expenses and make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions and in-licensing opportunities.
+Any debt financing obtained by us would be senior to our common stock, would likely cause us to incur interest expense, and could involve restrictive covenants relating to our capital raising activities and other financial and operational matters, which may increase our expenses and make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions and inlicensing opportunities.
+Under our existing credit facility, the Amended Loan Agreement, we are restricted in our ability to incur additional indebtedness and to pay dividends but, in connection with our PPP Loan, the Lenders consented to the PPP Loan as additional permitted indebtedness.
+Further, the Note for our PPP Loan is subject to the terms and conditions applicable to loans administered by the SBA under the CARES Act.
+Any additional debt financing that we may secure in the future could include similar or more restrictive covenants relating to our capital raising activities, buying or selling assets and other financial and operational matters, which may make it more difficult for us to obtain additional capital, manage our business and pursue business opportunities.
 We may also be required to secure any such debt obligations with some or all of our assets.
-For example, our Amended Loan Agreement is secured by substantially all of our existing property and assets, including our intellectual property assets, subject to certain exceptions.
+For example, our Amended Loan Agreement is secured by substantially all of our property and assets, including our intellectual property assets, subject to certain exceptions.